-- I have received the letter dated Monday, 23rd November 2020 indicating that Bon is in danger of not having satisfactorily completed Music. - I am aware that this course may not appear on his Record of Achievement.
-I am also aware that the 'N' determination may make him ineligible for the award of the Higher School Certificate.
+- I have received the letter dated Thursday, 18th August 2022 indicating that Bon is in danger of not having satisfactorily completed Music. - · I am aware that this course may not appear on his Record of Achievement. - I am also aware that the 'N' determination may make him ineligible for the award of the Higher School Certificate.

-Parent/Guardian's signatu ire: Date: Student's signature i Date:
+Parent/Guardian's signatu ıre: Date: Student's signature Date: